alperkocatas/enhanced-uml-connectors/README.md

 - **Linux and MacOS only**: On MacOS or Linux, cd into directory AlfRefImp-1.1.0k/dist/alf and Use "chmod +x alfc" command to grant execute permissions for the alfc Alf compiler.
 - Install Java 11.0.13 or higher if not already installed.
 - Download and install Eclipse Papyrus from https://www.eclipse.org/papyrus/download.html
-- Start Eclipse Papyrus and choose the root directory of this repository as your workspace
+- Start Eclipse Papyrus and choose the root directory of this repository as your workspace.
 - Install QVT Operational SDK plugin:
   - Choose *Help->Install new software*,
   - Select the default update site for the version (e.g. Eclipse Repository - https://download.eclipse.org/releases/2022-03/ for version 2022-03).
   - Enter *QVT* to filter field,
   - Select *QVT Operational SDK* from the list,
   - Click Finish.
-  - Papyrus will request a restart when installation completes.
+  - Papyrus will request a restart when the installation completes.
 Confirm to restart Papyrus
-- Import projects into workspace:
+- Import projects into the workspace:
   - Select File->Import.
 Then select "Existing projects into workspace".
   - Select the root directory of this repository in the field "Select root directory".
   - Select all the projects and click Finish.
 - Run the transformations:
   - Expand the org.ec.transforma.java project,
   - Right click on the launch configuration file "EcTransformer_RoundRobinRequester.launch", choose "Run As -> EcTransformer_RoundRobinRequester".
   - This will run all the model transformations for the Round Robin Requester enhanced connector.
-You can run the transformations for the other example connectors by right clicking on them.
+You can run the transformations for the other example connectors by right-clicking on them.

 ## Run configurations for EcTransformer.java
 There are four run configurations under the directory /org.ec.transform.java which can be used to transform each of the example connectors presented in the article: